Skip to main content

 On December 8, 2021, the Government of the Slovak Republic approved the Strategy for the Internationalisation of Higher Education until 2030 (Stratégiu internacionalizácie vysokého školstva do roku 2030) (hereinafter referred to as the "Strategy").

-The Ministry of Education, Science, Research and Sport of the Slovak Republic developed the Strategy on the basis of the government's programme statement in accordance with the Recovery and Resilience Plan.
+The Ministry of Education, Research, Development, and Youth of the Slovak Republic developed the Strategy on the basis of the government's programme statement in accordance with the Recovery and Resilience Plan.
 The strategy provides a medium-term concept for the development of the internationalisation of higher education as an effective tool for increasing the quality of education and the research environment at universities in the Slovak Republic until 2030.
 It focuses on increasing the availability of international experience during university studies and the modernisation of higher education in the context of internationalisation.

 Lifelong learning and counselling strategy for 2021-2030